msmygit/docling-eval/docs/UnstructuredOSS_provider.md

    - No longer uses the non-existent `open()` method

 6. **Visualization Error**: Fixed in current implementation
-   - Visualization is now properly handled with graceful fallbacks
+   - **Robust Error Handling**: The provider automatically detects and handles visualization errors
+   - **Automatic Retry**: If visualization fails due to missing images, it automatically retries without visualization
-   - When ground truth page images are available, they are used for visualization
+   - **Smart Image Usage**: When ground truth page images are available, they are used for visualization
-   - When no images are available, visualization is skipped with a warning instead of failing
+   - **Graceful Fallback**: When no images are available, visualization is skipped with informative warnings
-   - The provider respects the `--do-visualization` CLI flag but handles missing images gracefully
+   - **CLI Compatibility**: The provider respects the `--do-visualization` CLI flag but handles errors gracefully

 ### Debug Mode